 Why Does Popcorn Pop But Regular Corn Doesn't?

-Let's go deeper into what we just mentioned.
-The transformation from hard kernel to snack all boils down to three factors: hull strength, moisture content, and starch structure.
+The difference between popcorn and corn boils down to three key factors: hull strength, moisture content, and starch structure.

 The Incredible Hull

-Popcorn's hull, also known as its pericarp, is roughly thrice as hard and thick as other corn varieties.
-But thickness alone isn't what makes it special.
-The hull is also non-porous, meaning it creates an airtight seal around the interior of the kernel.
+But thickness isn't the only reason popcorn's hull is special.
+It's also non-porous, meaning it creates an airtight seal around the interior of the kernel.
 It's basically like a miniature pressure cooker.

 The Moisture Sweet Spot

-Trapped in every popcorn kernel is a tiny droplet of water — exactly 13-14% of the kernel's weight.
-That water turns into steam when you heat a kernel enough.
+Trapped in every popcorn kernel is a tiny droplet of water, about 13-14% of the kernel's weight.
+That water turns into steam when heated.
 And because the hull won't let the steam escape, pressure builds until the hull can't take it anymore and — boom — POPS.

 Regular corn doesn't have these same properties.
-It either has too much moisture (sweet corn at 70%) or the wrong hull structure.
+It either has too much moisture (sweet corn at 70%) or the wrong hull strength.

 The Expanding Starch